What Is an IBAN Number? Format, Countries & How to Find Yours

 Which Banks Use IBAN Numbers?

 This all depends on where you live.
 Banks in the United States, Canada, Australia, New Zealand, and China do not use IBAN codes.
 They use SWIFT codes and routing numbers.
-IBANs are mostly reserved for European countries.
+IBAN is widely used across Europe and in many countries in the Middle East, Caribbean, Africa, and other regions.

-The Basic Bank Account Number (BBAN) format is decided by designated payment authority, or central bank of each country, and there is no consistency between which formats are adopted.
+The Basic Bank Account Number (BBAN) format is decided by the designated payment authority, or central bank of each country, and there is no consistency in which formats are adopted.
 They may register the BBAN format with SWIFT, but countries are not obliged to do so.
 The same goes for IBAN numbers.
-A major difference between the two, is that under SWIFT there is no requirement that BBANs are a certain length.
+A major difference between the two is that under SWIFT, there is no requirement that BBANs be a certain length.

 What is the IBAN Registry?

 The IBAN registry is a catalog of those countries that are compliant with the most recent IBAN standards (ISO 13616).
-The registry is published by SWIFT and contains the details of each country’s IBAN format.
+The registry, published by SWIFT, contains details of each country’s IBAN format.

 The registry also shows the document’s update history and gives a brief description of important terms used in IBAN transactions.

-IBAN numbers are only used in the USA for sending money to a foreign bank account that also participates in the International Bank Account Number System.
-Currently, US banks do not use the IBAN number domestically.
+IBAN numbers are used only in the USA to send money to a foreign bank account that participates in the International Bank Account Number System.
+Currently, US banks do not use IBANs domestically.
 Instead, US banks use ABA routing numbers (for domestic transfers) and SWIFT codes (for international transfers)

 What Is the Difference Between IBAN and SEPA?